 Mr. Walsh is a retired Partner and former managing partner in the law firm Foley & Lardner LLP.
-He received his bachelor’s degree, with honors, from the University of Wisconsin-Madison (1965) and his J.D. degree from Harvard Law School (1970).
+He received his bachelor’s degree from the University of Wisconsin-Madison (1965) and his J.D. degree from Harvard Law School (1970).
 In 1997, he received the Distinguished Business Alumnus Award from the University’s School of Business and in 2012 he received the Distinguished Alumnus Award from the University of Wisconsin-Madison.
-Mr. Walsh was Chair of the UW Hospital and Clinics Authority Board from 2008 – 2015.
-He served on the University of Wisconsin System Board of Regents from 2003-2015, where he served as President from 2005-2007.
-Mr. Walsh is also a Board member of Thompson Investment Management, LLC, Chairman of the Board at National Guardian Life Insurance Company, the University of Wisconsin Research Park, Inc., and is on the investment committee for the Kegonsa Seed Fund I, L.P.
+Mr. Walsh was Chair of the UW Hospital and Clinics Authority Board (2008 – 2015).
+He served on the University of Wisconsin System Board of Regents (2003-2015), where he served as President from 2005-2007.
+Mr. Walsh is currently a Board member of Thompson Investment Management, LLC, Chairman of the Board at National Guardian Life Insurance Company, and is on the investment committee for the Kegonsa Seed Fund I, L.P.
 Mr. Walsh was a Lieutenant in the United States Navy and served in Vietnam (1966-1967).